Crete or Corfu: Which Island Should Be Your Next Greek Destination?

 Kalistsounia.

 If you are holidaying in Crete, you must sample the local food.
-One of the best dishes you can try is Dakos, a large barley rusk that is softened with olive oil and topped with chopped tomatoes, capers, and crumbled feta or local myzithra cheese.
+One of the best dishes you can try is dakos, a large barley rusk softened with olive oil and topped with chopped tomatoes, capers, and crumbled feta or local myzithra cheese.

-Kaltsounia are the local cheese pies while there are also many different kinds of cheese to sample, often made in mountain villages.
+Kaltsounia are the local cheese pies, and there are also many different kinds of cheese to sample, often made in mountain villages.

-There are meat specialties too including smoked pork (apaki) or fried snails, also known as chochlioi boubouristi.
+There are meat specialties, too.
+These include smoked pork (apaki) and fried snails, also known as chochlioi boubouristi.

-The island also produces excellent wine, tsikoudia which is the local spirit made from grapes but not aniseed.
+The island also produces excellent wine, and tsikoudia is the local spirit made from grapes but not aniseed.

 Corfiot Food